japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStore.md

 startMaintenanceIfNeeded(): Unit
 ----

-`startMaintenanceIfNeeded` schedules <<MaintenanceTask, MaintenanceTask>> to start after and every link:spark-sql-streaming-properties.adoc#spark.sql.streaming.stateStore.maintenanceInterval[spark.sql.streaming.stateStore.maintenanceInterval] (defaults to `60s`).
+`startMaintenanceIfNeeded` schedules <<MaintenanceTask, MaintenanceTask>> to start after and every link:spark-sql-streaming-properties.md#spark.sql.streaming.stateStore.maintenanceInterval[spark.sql.streaming.stateStore.maintenanceInterval] (defaults to `60s`).

 NOTE: `startMaintenanceIfNeeded` does nothing when the maintenance task has already been started and is still running.